jonmbake/knowweb.dev/posts/security/mitigations/cross-site-request-forgery.md

 **Web dev concern level:** 3/10 (Less of a concern with the new browser default cookie same-site behavior.)

-When logging into a web application, like a bank account, a [HTTP cookie](/posts/index-of-web-dev-terms/#http-cookie) is set.
+When logging into a web application, like a bank account, a [HTTP cookie](/posts/index-of-terms/#http-cookie) is set.
 This special type of cookie is often referred to as a session cookie.
-The HTTP reponse when logging in may look something like:
+The HTTP response when logging in may look something like:

 ```
 POST https://mybank.com/login